hawkeyexl/docs-as-code-github-docusaurus/README.md

 You need the following to complete the guide:

 - A GitHub account: You can sign up for a free account at [GitHub](https://github.com).
-- Git: You can download and install Git from the [Git website](https://git-scm.com/downloads).
+- Git: You can get Git from the [Git website](https://git-scm.com/downloads) or as part of [GitHub Desktop](https://desktop.github.com/download).
 - Node.js: You can download and install Node.js from the [Node.js website](https://nodejs.org/).
 - A text editor: You can use any text editor to write your documentation.
 Some popular options include [Visual Studio Code](https://code.visualstudio.com/).